 Day of Surgery

-Dr. Barrera performs all aesthetic surgery procedures at his our Accredited Ambulatory Surgical Facility (AAAASF) under IV sedation & local anesthesia, without the need for general anesthesia (painless during and minimal pain afterwards).
+Our practice performs all aesthetic surgery procedures at our Accredited Ambulatory Surgical Facility (AAAASF) under IV sedation & local anesthesia, without the need for general anesthesia (painless during and minimal pain afterwards).
 This provides added safety and faster recovery.
 Most patients are able to go home within an hour from the end of the 4 to 5 hour procedure with minimal discomfort.

 Recovery